InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_autoescalation.md

 * **Description**: Enter a short description of the question or issue
 * **Screenshot**: Indicate if you would like to include a screenshot.
 If you have multiple monitors, the screenshot will include captures from both monitors

+{% include image.html file="AutoEscalation.png" alt="Command output" caption="Auto escalation questions" %}

 ## Output

 The information gathered is sent via email for escalation management.
 The email includes attachements of the necessary data, including a zip file of the logs, the configuration settings in CSV format, the error logs in CSV format, and the optional screenshot.

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="AutoEscalationDone.png" alt="Command output" caption="Results of command execution" %}